Table of Contents

 View on Amazon.com ➜

 Solid shampoo is a fantastic alternative to liquid shampoos and will save you space in your quart-sized baggie when going through security at the airport.
 Some solid shampoos aren’t as effective, but this particular bar is great.
-It’s soap-free to prevent stripping of natural oils and to minimize residue, and reviewers say it works extremely well and smells nice.
+It’s soap-free to prevent stripping of natural oils and to minimize residue It works extremely well and smells nice.

 View on Amazon.com ➜